HowDoIGitHelp/autoslides-pandocfilter/README.md

 $$
 ```

-When enabling this option, you can make sure that colon ending sentences are kept by adding the `lastColon` predicate in `keptSentences`.
+When enabling this option, you can make sure that colon ending sentences are not filtered out by the paragraph transformation by adding the `lastColon` predicate in `keptSentences`.